open-telemetry/oteps/text/trace/0170-sampling-probability.md

 unbiased algorithm, we can interpret this event as having an expected count of `100/0.1 = 1000`.

-#### Metric exemplars with adjusted counts

-The OTLP protocol for metrics includes a repeated exemplars field in every data point.
-This is a place where Metric aggregators (e.g., histograms) are able to provide example context to correlate metrics with traces.

-OTLP exemplars support additional attributes, those that were present on the API event and were dropped during aggregation.
-Exemplars that are selected probabilistically and recorded with their adjusted counts make it possible to approximately count events using dimensions that were dropped during metric aggregation.

-An end-to-end pipeline of sampled metrics events can be constructed based on exemplars with adjusted counts, one capable of supporting approximate-count queries over sampled metric events at high cardinality.

 #### Metric cardinality limiter

 A metrics processor can be configured to limit cardinality for a